gkrinker/VibeParse/log.md

 2024-06-15: Pinned pydantic to 2.5.3 and added pydantic-core 2.14.6 in requirements.txt to avoid Rust build issues on Render.com.
 Removed pydantic==2.6.1.

 2024-06-15: Added tiktoken==0.6.0 to requirements.txt to fix ModuleNotFoundError during deployment on Render.com.

+2024-06-15: Added pygments, Pillow, and moviepy to requirements.txt to ensure all backend dependencies are included for deployment on Render.com.